Dr. Navarro has retired and now refers patients to his protégé Dr. Al-Misky. Click here for details.

 Pudendal Veins

 The source of varicose veins in the legs is commonly found in a faulty main vein or local perforator.
-In some cases, veins coming from the abdomen, called pudendal veins, contribute or are the sole source of the leg veins.
+In some cases, veins coming from the abdomen, called pudendal veins, contribute to or are the sole source of the leg veins.

 Pudendal veins are veins in the upper inner aspect of the thigh running from the genital-vulvar area and abdomen and down the leg.
 They typically appear after pregnancies due to the changes that occur in the pelvic veins from a pregnant uterus and an increase in female hormone levels.
 Occasionally, pudendal veins are due to obstruction of major veins in the pelvis.